SrsSec/SrsPass-pwa/README.md

 ## Contributing

-If interested in contributing, please read & sign our CLA in CONTRIBUTING.md with a commit, and request a PR into the CLA branch.
+If interested in contributing, please read & sign our CLA in CONTRIBUTING.md with a commit, and submit a PR into the CLA branch.